The Experiences of Disabled People in Physical Education

 Summary

-Bringing together first-person accounts from disabled children and adults, this book puts disabled people’s voices at the forefront of the physical education conversation.
+Bringing together a set of first-person accounts of physical education from the perspectives of disabled children and adults, this book puts disabled people’s voices in the foreground.

-The book offers a rich collection of case studies that deepen our understanding of the experiences of disabled people and challenges students, researchers, and practitioners to critically reflect on their own perspectives.
+The book provides a rich set of case study material that deepens our understanding of the experiences of disabled people and challenges students, researchers, and practitioners to reflect critically upon their own positionality.
+The first part of the book discusses the ways in which disability has been …

 Book Details